Karikkakom Devi Temple: Bala Chamundi

 Bala Chamundi Devi, as the name suggests, is in childhood form.
-Couples without a child worship her and present articles like cradles and toys to be blessed with a child.
+Couples without a child worship devi and present articles like cradles and toys to be blessed with a child.
 Offerings given to the Devi also help cure ailments in children.

 Nagar kavu

 Outside the Devi Temple wall, the nagar kavu and pond belonging to the temple are located.
 This nagar kavu is rich in numerous varieties of trees and creepers as well as medicinal plants.
 To remove Sarpa dosha, devotees can offer Ayilya Pooja and Nurum palum, Archana for Nagar and more every month on the Ayilyam day.

 Pongala festival

 The annual festival is in the month of Meenam for seven days.
 Millions of women gather every year in the month of Meenam around this temple and prepare Pongala (rice cooked with jaggery, ghee, coconut as well as other ingredients) in the open in small pots to please the goddess.
 The idol of Devi is carried out in a golden chariot around the temple on the day before Pongala and thousands of devotees gather to witness it.